On This Page

 Duration 2-4 hours per feature

-Attendees Product Owner, Functional Lead, Technical Lead, Business Stakeholders, UX Lead
+Attendees Product Owner, Functional Lead, Technical Architect, Business Stakeholders, UX Lead

 Timing Completed before Sprint Planning (alongside or after Design Handoff)